Analytics overview

 Realtime gives you a live event stream updated within seconds of each click.
 It is best for verifying that a campaign is working, debugging a specific redirect, or confirming that analytics are being logged.
 It only shows recent events and does not support date-range queries.

 Reporting rollups are what the dashboard charts, totals, and breakdowns are built on.
-They are aggregated from the raw event store on a schedule, so they may lag a few minutes behind real traffic.
+They are aggregated from the bounded analytics hot projection on a schedule, so they may lag a few minutes behind real traffic.
 They support date ranges up to 365 days and are the right source for campaign analysis, exports, and trends.

 If you see clicks in Realtime but the dashboard total has not updated yet, wait a few minutes for the next sync cycle to complete.